Paolo Serafini, Ph.D.

 Dr. Serafini’s research interests focus principally on understanding the molecular and cellular pathways that regulate immune tolerance in physiological status as well as in disease.
 Two cellular populations appear to be particularly important in these processes: Myeloid Derived Suppressor Cells (MDSC) and regulatory T cells (Treg).
 Recent data from his laboratory reveal that these populations do not act only independently but can interact and synergize to create an immunosuppressive environment promoting long term, antigen specific tolerance.

 In autoimmune disease and transplantation settings Dr. Serafini is evaluating new therapeutic approaches based on the in vivo induction/ adoptive cell transfer of MDSCs and/or Treg to induce antigen specific T cell tolerance.
-These approaches are based on what they are learning from studying tumor induced tolerance, are developed in collaboration with the DRI, and might be a solution toward the cure of type 1 diabetes and other autoimmune diseases.
+Additionally, his laboratory is developing new aptamer based imaging reagents to track the desired cells in vivo or to measure beta cell mass in a setting of type 1 diabetes.